Abby Finkenauer: Career

 In 2006, Finkenauer was a page for U.S. Representative Jim Nussle, a Republican who represented Northeast Iowa in Congress.
 The following year, after Nussle ran unsuccessfully for Governor of Iowa, Finkenauer was a page for Patrick Murphy, the Democratic Speaker of the Iowa State House of Representatives.

 In 2007, Finkenauer was the Iowa volunteer coordinator for the Joe Biden presidential campaign.
 She was later legislative aide for Democratic state Representative Todd Taylor and communications specialist for the Community Foundation of Greater Dubuque.

 Iowa House of Representatives

-Murphy gave up his seat in 2014 to make an unsuccessful run for Congress, and Finkenauer ran for Murphy's old seat and won.
+Finkenauer ran for Murphy's old seat in 2014 and won.
 In the Democratic primary, Finkenauer defeated defense attorney Steve Drahozal, receiving 57.8% of the vote.
 In the general election, she faced lawyer Daniel Dlouhy and defeated him, receiving 60.8% of the vote.
 She was 25 when first elected to the Iowa House of Representatives.

 She was unopposed for reelection in 2016.